zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/07-sinhala-google.md

 [Msdiv 53] (# msdiv53) # msdiv53 .ref .msdiv} (7 - 5)

 [APZ 53.1] (# apz53.1) {# apz53.1 .ref .apz} "
-The mind thinks with a delusion. ”(Ii) From the concept of lust, business.
+The mind thinks with a delusion. "(Ii) From the concept of lust, business.
 Touched by the concept, the concept of violence, the concept of vision It was closed.
 Burns like a fool, like a deceiver.
 Wondering.
 Yamse owlYamse Koka wonders if he is looking for a mouse on a tree branch